 Remember, it’s very normal, natural and necessary to experience irregular periods whilst your hormones are changing as you journey from perimenopause, through the menopause.
 Try to be patient and flexible with your body's natural flow of events and also stay conscious about your fertility whilst experiencing regular periods because it’s still possible to become pregnant before you reach menopause.

 - Maintain a wholesome food intake, rich in fibre, energy and nutrients

 - Enjoy a generous amount of water per day to stay hydrated

 - Limit refined sugar, alcohol and caffeinated products

 - Make time per day to reduce your stress levels as this impacts your cycle alone, use these mindfulness ideas

 - Embrace a restful sleep pattern each night to also reduce stress

 - Avoid smoking and secondary smoking

-- For heavier or longer periods please seek advice from your health professional
+For heavier or longer periods please seek advice from your doctor who will look further into your symptoms and may speak to you about other treatments.

 Become™️ has a wonderful team of experts who all helped in the writing of this content.
 The opinions expressed within this page are the opinions of many people we asked, and from information we researched online.
 Become™️ is not responsible for the accuracy, completeness, suitability, or validity of any information on this page.
 All information is provided on an as-is basis.